jondequinor/ert/docs/rst/manual/getting_started/configuration/poly_new/guide.rst

 ***********************
 To run an empty experiment, select "Ensamble Experiment" as the Simulation mode.
 Then press the "Start Simulation" button.
 You get a dialog asking if you want to start with the "default" case.
 That is fine, so press "Yes".
 The experiment will run, but since we haven't configured a forward model, only an empty experiment is executed.

 A new window will appear called "Simulations".
-Here you can see the status of the running of the experiment.
+Here you can see the status of the experiment.
 If you press "Details", you can see status of each running realization.

 .. image:: minimal/simulations.png